hackerkid/blog/README.md

 ## Hey, how are you doing today!!

+**I moved the blog to Ghost.
+It's acessible at https://blog.vishnuks.com.
+So this repo is less likely to receive updates in the future.**

 Hi, I'm Vishnu Ks and this is the source code for my blog, http://vishnuks.com/blog.
 Feel free to browse the source, fork at will, and ask me questions.
 Sharing is caring!

 ## How it's built